pingidentity/pipeline-example-platform/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-10. Before committing and pushing changes to GitHub, it is important to run the local development validations to ensure the proposed configuration meets the defined standards.
-In this case, those validates are called via `make devcheck`:
+2. Before committing and pushing changes to GitHub, it is important to run local development validations to ensure the proposed configuration meets the defined standards in terms of formatting and other items.
+In this case, you can run the validation using `make devcheck`:

 ```bash
 make devcheck